 Public speaking is a special kind of speech.
 It has its own requirements and nuances.
 That is why the major part of the book is dedicated to the verbal components of the presentation.

-1. The author recommends speaking simpler, avoiding difficult terminology and construction, using the words that are usual for you.
+1. The author recommends speaking simpler, avoiding difficult terminology and construction, and using the usual words for you.

 2. Include elements of dialogues in your speech: personal pronouns, rhetoric questions.
 Let your speech look like a dialogue, but not a lecture.